 The EADACPA defines neglect as either of the following: (1) The negligent failure of any person having the care or custody of an elder or a dependent adult to exercise that degree of care that a reasonable person in a like position would exercise, or (2) The negligent failure of an elder or dependent adult to exercise that degree of self-care that a reasonable person in a like position would exercise.

-The most common signs of neglect you should watch out for are pressures sores and bed sores
+The most common signs of neglect you should watch out for are pressures sores and bedsores

 Forms of neglect include failure to assist your loved one with personal hygiene, failure to protect your loved one from health and safety hazards, and failure to prevent malnutrition or dehydration.
-Another major form of neglect is lack of supervision.
+Another major form of neglect is the lack of supervision.
 When an SNF fails to supervise your loved one, the following can happen: falling, wandering and getting lost and injured, sexual assaults by other patients, fights between patients, and neglect of signs and symptoms of serious diseases.
 Sometimes the SNF won’t provide a patient with a shower for weeks, which can result in infections.
-Unfortunately, the culmination of neglect can lead to a wrongful death.
+Unfortunately, the culmination of neglect can lead to wrongful death.
 It’s crucial for the safety of your loved one to keep an eye out for any signs of these situations.

-As mentioned earlier, winning a lawsuit against a SNF for elder abuse or neglect is a tough battle to win.
+As mentioned earlier, winning a lawsuit against an SNF for elder abuse or neglect is a tough battle to win.
 The litigation periods are long, and these cases are aggressively defended by insurance carriers and counsel.
 However, protection of your loved one’s rights to safe treatment at a facility is paramount and facilities shouldn’t get away with any form of abuse or neglect.